stephaniewankowicz/BioCoDE/schedule/index.md

 # Schedule
 ## Tuesday, May 27th

-9:00 AM - Welcome and introduction by Dr. Wankowicz
+9:00 AM - Welcome and introduction by [Dr. Stephanie Wankowicz](wankowiczlab.com)

 9:45 AM - Introduction to Protein Structure